xtuml/bridgepoint/doc-bridgepoint/notes/8417_action_dialect_files/8417_action_dialect_files.dnt.md

 1. Abstract
 -----------
-Currently, BridgePoint stores action language in an attribute on model instances in the meta-model.
-This approach has a few key disadvantages:
+Currently, BridgePoint stores action language in an attribute on model instances in persisted SQL statements.
+This approach has a few key
+disadvantages:
-* Mixing of concerns between the models and the actions
+* Mixing of textual action language and SQL
 * Not easily extensible to support multiple dialects of action language (think OAL, MASL, ALF)